 This tremendous power is now used against the consumer, farmers (both contract and independents), and workers.
 The companies have used their bought and paid for judges, congressmen and regulators to keep information out of the hands of consumers.

 One example is that certain items, such as genetically modified food, is exempt from product labeling although that is slowly changing state by state.

 Under the guise of "veggie libel laws", in thirteen states it is illegal to criticize food quality or publish photos of a CAFO; wonder what ever happened to the first amendment?
 Is your state one of the thirteen?
-Go to Food Speak and find out.

 Recall that Oprah Winfrey was sued by a group of Texas cattlemen for simply saying on the air that she would never eat another hamburger following the mad cow disease scare.
 She won the case but at a cost of $1 million in legal fees and seven years in court.